 Dealing with a road accident while horse riding

 Whether you’re riding on the main road or a country lane, horses and their riders are amongst the most vulnerable road users.
 Anything from a vehicle blowing its horn to a pheasant dashing out across the road can spook a horse and cause an accident or rider to fall.
-It is estimated there is an incident involving a horse rider on the roads every day in Britain with 84% of these incidents being caused because of a driver passed the horse and rider too closely.
+It is estimated there is a traffic incident involving a horse rider on the roads every day in Britain with 84% of these incidents being caused because of a driver passed the horse and rider too closely.

 So what can you do if you’re involved in a horse riding road traffic accident?